Ra0802/MemoriesApp/README.md

-# memories
+# memoriesApp

-A new Flutter project.
+A new Flutter project made in rememberance of my late grandmother.

 ## Getting Started